symfony/symfony-docs/components/templating/helpers/slotshelper.rst

 .. note::

-    Multiple levels of inheritance is possible: a layout can extend an other layout.
+    Multiple levels of inheritance is possible: a layout can extend another layout.

 For large slots, there is also an extended syntax: